Sahid-Al-Masud-Aayan/Sahid-Al-Masud-Aayan/README.md

 ### Hi there 👋, I am Aayan, a React developer
-####  I'm a passionate React developer efficient in HTML, CSS and Javascript dedicated to creating extraordinary websites.
+####  I'm a passionate React developer, dedicated to creating extraordinary websites.

 - 👋 Hi, My name is Sahid Al Masud Aayan
 - 👀 I’m interested in Freelancing.